AlibabaCloudDocs/vod/intl.en-US/New Player SDK/Best Practices/Secure download.md

     [downloader setDelegate:self];
     ```

     To download videos that are encrypted and transcoded by Alibaba Cloud, you must configure a security file encryptedApp.dat for encryption verification.
-For more information, see [Obtain the security file](/intl.en-US/FAQ/Player/Obtain the security file.md).
+For more information, see [How can I obtain a security file?](/intl.en-US/FAQ/Player/How can I obtain a security file?.md).
 Sample code:

     ```
     NSString *encrptyFilePath = [[NSBundle mainBundle] pathForResource:@"encryptedApp" ofType:@"dat"];